alpas/alpasdev/src/main/resources/docs/authentication.md

 - `attempt(id: String, password: String): Boolean`

 Attempts to find a user with the given `id` and `password`.
-If the user is found by the `UserProvider` by matching the id then it matches the given password's hash with the hashed password saved by the `UserProvider`.
-If they match, it logs the user in and returns `true` otherwise returns `false`.
+If the user is found by the `UserProvider` by matching the id, then it matches the given password's hash with the hashed password saved by the `UserProvider`.
+If they match, it logs the user in and returns `true`; otherwise, it returns `false`.

 Use this method to login a user if you already know the *id* and the *password*.
-For an example, the `LoginController` uses this method to login a user when the user signs in using a form.
+For example, the `LoginController` uses this method to login a user when the user signs in using a form.

 - `check(): Boolean`